ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * When did they won the lottery? >> dobj = t4
 * What two US biochemists won the Nobel Prize in medicine in 1992?
 * How many films did Ingmar Bergman make? >> with nsubj
-* Who has written "The Hitchhiker's Guide to the Galaxy"? >> question is transformed as "(?,writer,The Hitchhiker 's Guide to the Galaxy)".
-The triple should be "(The Hitchhiker 's Guide to the Galaxy, author, ?)" or "(The Hitchhiker 's Guide to the Galaxy, writer, ?)"
+* Who has written "The Hitchhiker's Guide to the Galaxy"?
 * Who wrote "The Hitchhiker's Guide to the Galaxy"?
+* Who invented the hula hoop?

 look at the verb ? (passive, acted ...)